skyzyx/resume/README.md

 * Custom cybersecurity tools for scanning and reporting — including tracking the cert expirations on tens-of-thousands of endpoints on ±7,500 root domains and auto-alerting the teams not using Amazon Cert Manager or Let’s Encrypt when certs are within a few weeks of expiring.
 * Using off-the-shelf software like Artifactory, GitHub Enterprise, GitHub Actions, Circle CI, Jenkins, and more.
 * Using highly-customized vendor-provided software like AWS Control Tower.
+* Auto-rotating secrets with a _Token Vending Machine_.

 ## Summary